Dr Carolyn Strange

 My teaching speciality is graduate training.
 I have directed graduate studies at the University of Toronto (Criminology) and founded two graduate training programs at ANU (Cross-Cultural Research; History).
 In addition I have devised and conducted workshops for graduate students in the social sciences and humanities, as well as specialised skills development workshops for history students.

 I have been awarded fellowships at Warwick University (Institute for Advanced Study); Macquarie University (Law); and the University of Sydney (Law).

-Two further projects flow from this grant.
-The first is a feature radio documentary, produced for ABC's Hindsight: 'Patricide!
+Two further projects flowed from this grant.
+The first was a feature radio documentary, produced for ABC's Hindsight: 'Patricide!
 A Murder Close to Home'.
 This production draws on interviews with historians Natalie Zemon Davis, Charles Rosenberg, and Timothy Gilfoyle, and includes dramatisations of an 1873 murder trial in New York City, which brought the relationship between family, violence and honour to the fore.
 Using this high-profile case, I interrogate contemporary concerns over the legal and cultural erosion of masculine familial prerogatives; the medicalisation of criminal responsibility; women's growing use of law to advance individual and collective ambitions and citizenship aspirations; and rising suspicion over the place of sentiment in legal dispositions.

 - Family, Violence and Honour: the Walworth Murder (Primary Investigator)